Apex-ux-coder/ESP32-Deauther/README.md

 ## About NETCIPHER:-

-NETCIPHER is a **Wi-Fi security testing framework** for ESP32.
+NETCIPHER is a **Wi-Fi security testing project** for ESP32.
 It combines powerful pentesting attacks — all controllable via OLED display + buttons and Web Interface.

 ---